 Juliet Silvester, Head of Responsible Business at Fujitsu EMEIA

-Due to the success of the implementation of Greenstone in the UK, Fujitsu has expanded the use of Enterprise globally.
-Eight years on, Fujitsu uses Greenstone’s Enterprise solution in 4 of its global divisions in 18 countries, across 400 sites.
+Due to the success of the implementation of Greenstone in the UK, Fujitsu has expanded the use of the sustainability reporting software globally.
+Eight years on, Fujitsu uses Greenstone’s Enterprise sustainability reporting software solution in 4 of its global divisions in 18 countries, across 400 sites.
 This streamlines the global data collection process at Fujitsu and ensures consistency and accuracy in their reporting.

-Fujitsu’s users calculate energy, business travel, and waste and water emissions through Greenstone’s Environment module and track their consumption and emissions targets over time.
+Fujitsu’s users calculate energy, business travel, and waste and water emissions through Greenstone’s Environment module, part of the sustainability reporting software and track their consumption and emissions targets over time.
 This information is used to report emissions and consumption information both internally and externally.

-Fujitsu is also using the CSR Module of Greenstone to gather data on Responsible Business and Community KPIs across the organisation.
+Fujitsu is also using the CSR Module of Greenstone, part of the sustainability reporting software to gather data on Responsible Business and Community KPIs across the organisation.

 The data captured from the 400 Fujitsu sites is used to report emissions centrally to the Fujitsu Headquarters in Japan.
 This data forms the basis of the emissions reporting included in Fujitsu Group’s annual Environmental report and other reporting such as Business in the Community, GRI and ISO 26000.